lvfengchi/livox_laser_simulation/README.md

 ![](resources/horizon.gif)

 ## Usage

+> Note that the published point cloud message is sensor_msg/PointCloud in main branch.
+If you want to obtain snesor_msg/PointCloud2 message, you can checkout to "PointCloud2-ver" branch.

 Before you write your urdf file by using this plugin, catkin_make/catkin build is needed.

 A simple demo is shown in livox_simulation.launch